iscc/iscc-specs/docs/specification.md

     **ISCC**: CCDbMYw6NfC8a-CTWzdczHVbrgo-CDjefNiyPBXVs

 ## ISCC URI Scheme

+!!! note "Provisional Section"

+    The ISCC URI Scheme and link-resolver details, ultimately depend on identifier registration, ownership, uniqueness and governance related decisions which are not yet part of this specification.
+See also: [Blockchain Registry](#blockchain-registry).

 The purpose of the ISCC URI scheme based on [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) is to enable users to easily discover information like metadata or license offerings about a ISCC marked content by simply clicking a link on a webpage or by scanning a QR-Code.